 Tony debuted his first original work in 1997 with ‘Tony Marino & Havana Heat: The Latin Jazz Project’ and he has been churning out album after album since, to critical acclaim.
 He’s been called “one hell of a talented pianist” and his musicianship has been described as “flawless, skillful and captivating”.
 The ability to capture listeners from other genres is a particular skill of Tony’s, “non-jazz fans may find plenty to love here”.
 Google Tony Marino and you will see positive review after positive review after positive review.
 That’s some serious kudos after nine albums; as one critic noted, “Tony Marino has lost none of his fire since his ’97 debut release”.

 Tony Marino has generated a worldwide following over his double-decade career so far, as evidenced by international radio airplay and streaming.
-Well, good news for his fans: Tony has a new release – ‘Thank You For The Music’ – that’s been described as “superb, infectious and uplifting” coming out on January 12th, 2018.
+Well, good news for his fans: Tony has a new release – ‘Family and Friends’ – that’s been described as “superb, infectious and uplifting” coming out on January 12th, 2019.
 “At this point, I am dedicated to becoming a better musician and creating original music encompassing various forms of jazz specializing in Latin jazz and bop”, says Marino, and after listening to his latest offering I can only say that he’s hit the nail on the head, again.
 But don’t take my word for it, see – or, rather, listen – for yourself.

 (2017) Sound Investment